kjolley/BIGSdb_documentation/administration.rst

 Look up specific isolate database fields linked to a given allele
 =================================================================
-To link an allele to an isolate field, click the add (+) 'client database fields linked to loci' link on the curator's interface contents page.
+To link an allele to an isolate field, click the add (+) 'client fields linked to loci' link on the curator's interface contents page.

 .. image:: /images/administration/add_client_databases7.png